3 Coverage Pitfalls to Avoid When Purchasing Poultry Farm InsuranceJune 20, 2019

 Most times, they are insured only for causes of loss like fire, collapse of building, or windstorm.
 If a farmer wishes to have full mortality coverage on their birds, they will almost certainly have to purchase a separate policy through a specialty market that is designed to offer this type of coverage.
 Still, these policies will often exclude specific diseases that have potentially large catastrophic effects on broad geographic areas.

 Avian Influenza presented a substantial risk to poultry growers across the United States several years ago and was, initially, not insurable on any farmowners policy nor most mortality policies.
 Avian Flu Insurance became available to protect poultry growers against the risk of financial losses due to a government order to depopulate, but farmers who chose to be insured only with a Farmowner’s Policy were left uninsured against losses arising from this disease.
+When it comes to insurance and Avian Flu, you and your flock can’t afford to ignore it.

 Buying insurance for your farm oftentimes feels like a complex process and there are a lot of things people don’t know about farm insurance.
 While it is true that there is a lot of nuance involved, it doesn’t have to be a mentally taxing process.
 When you deal with an agency that is experienced in agricultural types of risks, understands the ag industry, and, as such, understands the loss exposures that are present within it, the process is simplified considerably.